atxmemo/atxmemo.github.io/_posts/2015-07-04-here-goes-everything.markdown

 <p>Currently, I can only afford to go to two places each year for about a week.
 It's not much, but it is something.
 Anyhow, by the time I am 30 that adds up to 20 trips across the world!</p>

 <p>I will be making my first trip to Banff National Park, Canada the second week of August 2015.
 Banff is Canada's first national park and the world's third.
-It is one of the Top 10 National Parks in the world.</p>
+It is one of the Top 10 National Parks in the world.
+I'll be posting about that soon :)</p>

 <p>I'll make a post for each of the destinations that I visit with some history behind it, why I chose the place, some photos, recommendations and other tidbits I find worth mentioning.</p>